HemlockSip/HemlockSip/README.md

-# Hi there, I'm Davide aka SindacatoGiallo 👋
+# Hi there, I'm Davide aka HemlockSip 👋

 ## I'm a Saleforce Admin turned Developer.
-I'm also a mead maker but more on that later on

 - 🔭 I’m currently working on becoming a **Salesforce Architect**
 - 🌱 I’m currently learning [**Apex**],[**JavaScript**] with a lot of focus on [**React**].
 - 💬 Ask me about [**anything Salesforce**]